ejrgilbert/whamm/docs/src/intro/getting_started.md

 Steps:
 1. Clone the [`Whamm` repo](https://github.com/ejrgilbert/whamm)
-2. Build the source code with `cargo build`
+2. Build the source code with `cargo build --release`
 3. Add the built binary to your `PATH`.
-   This binary should be located at `target/debug/whamm`<sup>[1](#why_target)</sup>.
+   This binary should be located at `target/release/whamm`<sup>[1](#why_target)</sup>.

 ## Basic Test ##
 A basic test you can run to make sure that the `Whamm` binary is on your path and working as-expected is running the following command: `whamm --help`.
 The CLI will provide information on various commands and options available for use.

 # Wasm monitors and manipulators #